webuild-consortium/wp4-trust-group/task1-use-cases/subtask1-1-onboarding/relying_party_onboarding.md

 *Preconditions:*
 - **Prerequisites**:
-    - its Member State has established at least one National Register of Relying Parties;
+    - Its Member State has established at least one National Register of Relying Parties;
     - Its Member State has designated at least one Registrar;
     - Its Member State has published one or more national Registration Policies;
     - The Europen Commission has been notified about the Registrar and the National Register.